lthimx/pnpbox1/code/README.md

 Here are codes for the machine movements management.
 Arduino program will be adapted for the severals needs of the prototype then it will be ported on hifive rev b RISC-V board.

+In order to understand how to program a stepper motor, here is a useful link from [Makerguides](https://www.makerguides.com/a4988-stepp$er-motor-driver-arduino-tutorial/)

 ## Zephyr OS
-[Zephyr OS](https://zephyrproject.org/) will be use for the system because it is based on a small-footprint kernel designed for resource-constrained and embedded systems.
-Moreover it is open source and it is a project supported by the zephyr community.
+[Zephyr OS](https://zephyrproject.org/) will be used for the system because it is based on a small-footprint kernel designed for resource-constrained and embedded systems.
+Moreover it is open source and it is a project supported by the zephyr community.[Here](https://docs.zephyrproject.org/latest/getting_started/index.html) is the Zephyr getting started guide.

-In order to understand how to program a stepper motor, here is a useful link from [Makerguides](https://www.makerguides.com/a4988-stepp$er-motor-driver-arduino-tutorial/)

 ## List of main.c functions to be ported on hifive rev b